Belfast Philharmonic Society

 “A concert to warm the heart, showcasing the brilliance of Mendelssohn and celebrating the Belfast Philharmonic Society’s invaluable contribution over the years.”

-The Belfast Philharmonic Society, affectionately known as “The Phil”, is one of the few choral societies in the world with an unbroken record of performance since its founding in 1874.
+The Belfast Philharmonic Society, affectionately known as “The Phil”, is one of the few choral societies in the world with an unbroken record of performance since its founding in September 1874, celebrated its 150th anniversary last season.
+This year will be their 300th performance of Handel's Messiah since its founding.
 The Society is dedicated to promoting the highest standards of choral singing across all its ensembles.

 The Society also nurtures the next generation of singers, with over 120 children and young people aged 5–18 performing in four choirs: Phil Minis, Phil Kids, Phil Youth Choir, and Phil Chamber Choir.
 These young singers progress through a carefully designed training programme, inspired by the National Youth Choir of Scotland model.
 Beginning in P4, they develop their musical skills through weekly rehearsals and musicianship classes under the guidance of Kodály-trained directors and tutors, led by Dr Lynsey Callaghan, Artistic Director of the Youth Choirs and founder of the Cross Border Youth Choir.